marcobonici/marcobonici.github.io/blog/autodiff.md

 topic of automatic differentiation.
 Furthermore, these notes are far to be completed and need to be refined.}

-Several computational techniques (minimization, training of Deep Neural Networks, Hamiltonian MonteCarlo) requires the computation of gradients, jacobian, and hessians.
-While we all learnt how to compute these quantities during calculus courses, there are several situations in which classical tools may not be enough.
+Several computational techniques (minimization algorithms, training of Deep Neural Networks, Hamiltonian MonteCarlo) requires the computation of gradients, jacobian, and hessians.
+While we all learnt how to compute these quantities during calculus courses, these techniques may be not well suited when dealing with numerical computations.

 In the reminder of this post, I'll walk through the main techniques that can be used to compute derivatives:
-- Symbolic derivatives
-- Finite difference
-- Forward automatic differentiation
-- Backward automatic differentiation

 \toc